Note by: Sofía de Teresa Da click aquí para leer el texto en español

 The IUCN Red List of Endangered species has already assessed a total of 77,340 species around the world; unfortunately, near 1 in 3 of those species are currently at some risk category, and this means their populations are declining.

-, and that the populations of different species are gradually getting recovered due to this kind of efforts, according to the IUCN more species are going extinct in the planet than the ones we are managing to conserve.
+Despite the fact that the implementation of conservation projects in different parts of the world has shown to obtain successful results, and that the populations of different species are gradually getting recovered due to this kind of efforts, according to the IUCN more species are going extinct in the planet than the ones we are managing to conserve.

 Two examples of successful species conservation projects are the ones of the Guadalupe Fur Seal (Arctocephalus townsendi) and the Iberian Lynx (Lynx pardinus):